Here’s what it means when your call ends without ringing and might say call ended:

 So if you want to learn all about what it means when your call ends without ringing, then you’re in the right place.

-Let’s jump right in
+Let’s jump right in!

 Why Can’t the Phone Connect to the Carrier Network?
+(4 Factors)

 This problem is always because your phone is not directly connecting to the phone you dialed.